arhamfareed106/python-finance-tracker-with-pandas-and-matplotlib/README.md

-﻿# python-finance-tracker-with-pandas-and-matplotlib
-Finance Tracker
+﻿#Python Finance Tracker with Pandas and Matplotlib
-A simple command-line based finance tracker built with Python.
+A simple yet effective command-line finance tracker to help you monitor and manage your finances.
+Built with Python, Pandas, and Matplotlib, this tracker allows you to record transactions, view summaries, and visualize your income and expenses over time.

-Features
+✨ Features
-Add new transactions with date, amount, category, and description View transactions and summary within a date range
+Add New Transactions: Log transactions with details like date, amount, category, and description.
+View Transactions: Review your transaction history within specified date ranges.
+Summary Report: Access an automated summary of your income, expenses, and net balance for selected periods.
-Plot income and expenses over time
+Visualization: Plot your income and expenses trends over time with easy-to-read graphs.organized into the following files:
-Requirements
-Python 3.x
-pandas
-matplotlib
-csv
-Installation
-Clone the repository: git clone https://github.com/your-username/finance-tracker.git Install the required libraries: pip install pandas matplotlib csv Run the application: python main.py
-Usage
-Run the application: python main.py
-Follow the prompts to add new transactions or view existing ones Use the plot option to visualize income and expenses over time Code Structure
-The code is organized into the following files:

 main.py: The main application file data_entry.py: Contains functions for getting user input (date, amount, category, description)